 Except as described above with respect to the payment of taxes, unless and until we complete our initial business combination, no proceeds held in the trust account will be available for our use.
 The proceeds held in the trust account will be invested only in U.S. government treasury obligations with a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations.
-Assuming an interest rate of 1.5% per year, we estimate the interest earned on the trust account will be approximately \$4,500,000 per year; however, we can provide no assurances regarding this amount.
+Assuming an interest rate of 1.0% per year, we estimate the interest earned on the trust account will be approximately \$3,000,000 per year; however, we can provide no assurances regarding this amount.
+The trust account's earnings will be lower as interest rates on short-term U.S. government treasury obligations decline.
 Unless and until we complete our initial business combination, we may pay our expenses only from: